-With the royal wedding coming this week, we thought we should take a look at past royal brides for inspiration for Meghan’s wedding dress, and also to admire some gorgeous gowns!
+With the royal wedding coming this week, we thought we should take a look at past royal brides and royal wedding dresses for inspiration for Meghan’s dress – it’s also an excuse to admire some gorgeous gowns!

 The royal bride should appear to be an ethereal figure, gliding down the aisle like a regal angel, stunning the congregation into a truly sensational ‘wow’ moment.
-Everyone struck with awe, mouths open at the fairytale Princess who makes everyone believe in true romance and love.
-A love that will last forever as all the bride’s dreams come true as she marries her Prince.
+Everyone struck with awe, mouths open at the fairytale Princess who makes everyone believe in true romance and love; a love that will last forever, as all the bride’s dreams come true.
 But who has the ability to evoke such powerful emotive feelings with merely a dress?

 Over the years only the finest couturiers have been commissioned by royal brides to create these fairytale wedding gowns.
-Their expertise and experience trains and veils require and are the feature that will most notably stand out in Royal Wedding photos.
-Hours of painstaking labour, secret meetings, ancient sewing techniques and even fake rubbish have gone into the creation of these gowns.
-We take a look at British Royal Brides of the last 70 years…
+Their expertise and experience that trains and veils require are so important, because they are the features that will most notably stand out in royal wedding photos.
+Hours of painstaking labour, secret meetings, ancient sewing techniques and even fakes have gone into the creation of these gowns.
+We take a look at British royal brides of the last 70 years…

 The soft ivory damascus prokar creation that Elizabeth wore is decorated with crystals and 10,000 seed pearls sourced from the USA; the embellished details of the gown are exquisitely beautiful when viewed close up.
-The gown also incorporates a 13- foot-long floral patterned train, which was inspired by Botticelli’s Primavera.
-Here Hartnell took his inspiration from the painting and incorporated ears of wheat, white-roses, lilac, jasmine and smilax flowers embroidered in silver and gold thread.
+The gown also incorporated a 13-foot-long floral patterned veil, which was inspired by Botticelli’s ‘Primavera‘ renaissance painting.
+Here, Hartnell took his inspiration from the painting and incorporated ears of wheat, white-roses, lilac, jasmine and smilax flowers embroidered in silver and gold thread.

 Princess Elizabeth wore Queen Mary’s fringe tiara to secure her veil in place.
 There was slight hiccup with the tiara actually snapping just before the ceremony and having to be hastily fixed, leaving a slightly noticeable gap.
 This tiara became one of The Queen’s favourites and she often wears it still.